2021 Spring Semester Part-Time Instructors

-Amy is a graduate of the Cleveland State University School Psychology Program.
-She has extensive experience as an intern supervisor and currently serves on the CSU School Psychology Advisory Board.
-As a member of Cleveland Association of School Psychologists, she has served as past CASP Secretary and leadership on the Children’s Advocacy Committee.
-In the 2011-2012, she was awarded CASP School Psychologist of the Year.
-In her current work in CMSD, Amy is a School Psychologist Delegate to the Cleveland Teachers Union, and serves in leadership and member of various school, department and district level committees.
+Amy is a graduate of the Cleveland State University Clinical/Counseling and School Psychology Programs.
+She has extensive experience as an intern supervisor and currently serves on the CSU School Psychology Student Advisory Board.
+In 2020, Amy was awarded the OSPA School Psychologist of the Year, and the CASP School Psychologist of the Year in 2020 and 2012.
+As a member of CASP, she has served as past Secretary and in leadership position on the Children’s Advocacy Committee.
+In her current work in CMSD, Amy is a School Psychologist Delegate to the Cleveland Teachers Union, and serves in leadership and as member of various school building, departmental and district level committees and work groups

 Amy resides in Strongsville, and is the proud mother of two daughters who attend Strongsville Schools.
 She enjoys travel, fitness, and supporting her girls in all of their activities and endeavors.